 In fact well-known British chef and TV personality, Jamie Oliver collects Baribocraft bowls.
 If you go to the forum on his blog (bcrain is his forum name), Jamie says, ‘The only thing I look around for is Baribocraft woodenware from Montreal.
 I have a small collection but I love big wooden bowls, actually, I love bowls for some reason and have so many I don’t even use them, lol!’

-I really like the shape of this bowl; I can see why Jamie Oliver collects them!
+I actually saw one like this the last time I stopped in Horseshoe Bay, and was tempted to become its proud owner, but we have a beautiful handmade serving bowl, so I disciplined myself.
+Crazy?
+I know!
+I can see why Jamie Oliver collects them!
 I think it’s safe to say that if Jamie is a fan of Baribocraft, that says a lot about what you can expect of the Baribo-Maid commercial line too!

-Salt and pepper mills were another popular Baribocraft/Baribo-Maid item.
-In fact I grew up with a set like these, and remember them well.
+Salt and pepper mill sets were another popular Baribocraft/Baribo-Maid item.
+In fact I grew up with a set like these, and remember them well…

-The grinding hardware used in the pepper mills was known for its lasting quality, and was among the commercial favorites.
+Something to note, the grinding hardware in the pepper mills was known for its lasting quality, and was among the commercial favorites.
+This makes a Baribo pepper mill a definite keeper!

 Here is a close-up of the grinding hardware.

-If you look closely you’ll see Baribo-Maid engraved in the underneath piece.
+If you look closely you’ll see Baribo-Maid engraved in the underneath component of the hardware.

 This very unique piece is an arc fruit bowl, also referred to as a curved serving dish.

-I love this piece for its shape and simplicity, beautiful classic lines so typical of the Eames era.
+I love this piece for its shape and simplicity, its beautiful classic lines so typical of the Eames era.
+I spotted this one a few years ago and it instantly became ours.
+It sits proudly on our counter, usually with bananas but often a mix of fruits.

 True to form, Baribocraft designed a piece that really spoke to the fun side of innovation and craftsmanship…